-- Accept land donations to protect high-quality natural areas in perpetuity for their invaluable environmental and ecological services and public benefits. - Manage 67 properties (8,300+ acres) of critical green infrastructure. - Develop management plans for each property to ensure strategic land use planning and efficient use of resources.
+- Accept land donations to restore and enhance degraded areas and protect high-quality natural areas in perpetuity for their invaluable environmental and ecological services and public benefits. - Manage 61 properties (8,300 acres) of critical green infrastructure. - Develop management plans for each property to ensure strategic land use planning and efficient use of resources.